Paid Leave Oregon

 PLO is supposed to request the required paperwork and issue a decision if the employee is qualified to take paid leave.

 Employees may qualify for PLO but also other types of protective leave and run those concurrently.
 Employees get the protections of any leave they qualify for, whichever is more advantageous to them.
 Cardinal will administer the other types of leave in coordination of the PLO.
-Please see the chart below which explains the nuisances of PLO but also OFLA, Federal Medical Leave Act (FMLA) and Oregon sick leave.
+Please see the chart below which explains the nuances of PLO but also OFLA, Federal Medical Leave Act (FMLA) and Oregon sick leave.

 How do Employees access PLO?